sethborne/Java_Stack/01_JAVA_OOP/A_JAVA_OOP/08_ASSIGNMENT_02_SINGLY_LINKED_LIST/README.md

 # Tasks:

-● Create a Node class with the value and next attributes
+~~● Create a Node class with the value and next attributes~~

-● Create a contructor method that sets the value to a given number and next to null of your Node objects
+~~● Create a constructor method that sets the value to a given number and next to null of your Node objects~~

-● Create a SinglyLinkedList class with the head attribute
+~~● Create a SinglyLinkedList class with the head attribute~~

-● Create acontructor method that sets the head to null of your SinglyLinkedList objects
+~~● Create a constructor method that sets the head to null of your SinglyLinkedList objects~~

-● Create a add(int) method that will add a node to the end of your list with the value in the parameter
+~~● Create a add(int) method that will add a node to the end of your list with the value in the parameter~~

-● Create a remove() method that will remove a node from the end of your list
+~~● Create a remove() method that will remove a node from the end of your list~~

-● Create printValues() method that will print all the values of each node in the list in order
+~~● Create printValues() method that will print all the values of each node in the list in order~~

-● Create a ListTester class to test your methods
+~~● Create a ListTester class to test your methods~~

 # Optional Challenges: